EURO 2020 rankings: Selecting the favorites from 24 to 1

 13 of the top 18 teams on the planet, according to FIFA’s latest world rankings are from Europe and will compete in this competition.
 Think about that.
 Six of the top seven are from Europe, as reigning World Cup champs France are the favorites but Belgium, Portugal and England all look dangerous.

-Below are the latest rankings after the first week or so of the tournament, now we have seen each team at least once.
+Below are the latest rankings after the group stage of the tournament, as we now head into the last 16 as the knockout round begins.

 Ranking the 24 teams at EURO 2020